smeisegeier/kettler-training-data/README.md

 ## about

 - the aim of this repo is to process and store `.xml` based training data from kettler `SJ10X SKYLON 5`
-- it comprises concurring approaches for processing: `azure-data-facory` and `net-core-webapp`
+- it comprises concurring approaches for processing: `azure-data-facory`, `net-core-webapp` and `python`

 ## processing